Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SIX: Heat the oil in a skillet or wok over medium-high heat until the oil is nearly smoking and a drop of water in the pan sizzles immediately.

-STEP SEVEN: Drop the drained meat into the pan and stir fry for 2 to 3 minutes until the meat is browned on both sides.
+STEP SEVEN: Drop the drained meat into the pan and stir fry for two to three minutes until the meat is browned on both sides.

 STEP EIGHT: Remove the meat from the pan and set it aside.